matiubluepen/README.md/README.md

 users can switch month (Jan-Dec), add events, view events, and back to main menu<br>
 add events: users can choose a date, add their own events by typing it themselves (e.g. 9:30-11:30COMP exam) (can't input the symbol "~")<br>
 view events: users can choose a date, and view all the events through an ordered list

+(the events added will be added into the schedule.txt)

+### end
+there are two ways to end the system<br>
+1. end at the login page
+2. end at the main menu